 Theory is very important, particularly when you start to notice all the different Swedish road signs around!
 Thankfully there are plenty of ways to practice theory leading up to your tests.
-My Driving Academy has 1000 practice questions in Swedish available on our app Mitt Körkort – if you want questions in English, there are plenty of alternatives that you can find through the internet.
+My Driving Academy has 1000 practice questions in Swedish available on our app Mitt Körkort – if you want questions in English, ask us!

 Step 4 – Take your Risk 1 and 2 courses

 Step 5 – Take your Driving Test (theory and driving)

 Here are some good resources to help you further: